Andreas Roloff

 Andreas Roloff (born 15 May 1955 in Bremen) is a German forest scientist.

 He specializes in the fields of forest botany and dendrology.
-He held a professorship for these two fields from 1990 to 1993 at the Georg-August University of Göttingen and since 1994 the chair for forest botany at the Tharandt Forestry University, specializing in forest sciences at the Technical University of Dresden.
+He held a professorship for these two fields from 1990 to 1993 at the University of Göttingen and since 1994 the chair for forest botany at the Royal Saxon Academy of Forestry in Tharandt, specializing in forest sciences at TU Dresden.

 Early life and education

 Roloff grew up in Bremen, where he also attended school and passed his Abitur in 1974 at the old grammar school.
-He then did community service and then worked as a parenting assistant in the special education children's home for difficult-to-educate children and adolescents in Rosdorf - Obernjesa near Göttingen.
-After he started in 1976 at the Georg-August University of Göttingen to study psychology.
+He then did community service and then worked as a parenting assistant in the special education children's home for difficult-to-educate children and adolescents in Rosdorf-Obernjesa near Göttingen.
+Afterwards, he started to study psychology in 1976 at the University of Göttingen.

-After passing the intermediate diploma in 1979, however, Roloff switched to the forest sciences department.
-He completed this course in 1984 with a degree in forestry.
+After passing the intermediate diploma in 1979, Roloff switched to the forest sciences department.
+He obtained a degree in forestry in 1984.
 He then stopped at the Forest Sciences Department of the university, worked as a research assistant at the Institute of Forest Botany and conducted research at the same time for his dissertation morphology of crown development of Fagus sylvatica with special reference may innovative changes, which he in 1986 on Forest Science Department for Dr. forest.
 PhDhas been.
 The work, in which Roloff showed how European beeches can make use of the airspace, met with a great response from the forestry experts - not least against the background of the debates about the so-called forest decline.
 Based on this knowledge, a widely used key to addressing growth anomalies in beech was created.
-Für seine Forschungsleistung wurde Roloff zum Jahresende mit dem Thurn- und Taxis-Förderpreis für die Forstwissenschaft 1986 ausgezeichnet.
+Roloff was awarded the Thurn and Taxis Advancement Award for Forestry Science by the end of 1986 for his research achievements.
 At the end of the year, Roloff was awarded the Thurn and Taxis Prize for Forest Science in 1986 for his research achievements.
-At the award ceremony at the Ludwig Maximilians University in Munich, its President Wulf Steinmann said:
+At the award ceremony at LMU Munich, LMU's president Wulf Steinmann said:

 Who would have thought that in the age of biochemistry, physiology, molecular genetics or biomathematics, it would be possible to use morphology, a rather descriptive, very old science to expand our knowledge of tree life and at the same time make an important contribution to understanding the processes which have become known under the term new types of forest damage.